Happy Wholesome Mother's Day!

 Bonding - What it Means?

-Bonding - the term for the close emotional tie that develops between parents and baby at birth - was the buzzword of the 1980's.
+Bonding - the term for the close emotional tie that develops between parents and baby during pregnancy and after birth - was the buzzword of the 1980's.
 Doctors Marshall H. Klaus and John H. Kennell explored the concept of bonding in their classic book Maternal-Infant Bonding.
 These researchers speculated that for humans, just as for other types of animals, there is a "sensitive period" at birth when mothers and newborns are uniquely programmed to be in contact with each other and do good things to each other.
 By comparing mother-infant pairs who bonded immediately after birth with those who didn't, they concluded that the early-contact mother-infant pairs later developed a closer attachment.

 Bonding is really a continuation of the relationship that began during pregnancy.
 The physical and chemical changes that were occurring in your body reminded you of the presence of this person.
 Birth cements this bond and gives it reality.
 Now you can see, feel, and talk to the little person whom you knew only as the "bulge" or from the movements and the heartbeat you heard through medical instruments.
 Bonding allows you to transfer your life-giving love for the infant inside to caregiving love on the outside.
 Inside, you gave your blood; outside, you give your milk, eyes, hands, and voice - your entire self.